Skip to content

 Introduction

-1. These terms and conditions apply to all Organisations participating in the Program.
+1. These terms and conditions apply to all Provider organisations participating in the Program.

-2. The Organisation’s eligibility to participate in the Program is subject to the Organisation’s compliance with these terms and conditions.
+2. The Provider’s eligibility to participate in the Program is subject to its compliance with these terms and conditions.

-3. The Australian Sports Commission (ASC) may at any time by notice to the Organisation vary these terms and conditions.
+3. The Australian Sports Commission ('ASC’) may at any time, by notice to the Provider, vary these terms and conditions.

 Definitions